YouriLangh/insecure-chat/README.md

 # insecure-chat

-Step 1:
+Step 0:
+Ran npm audit fix to fix any vulnerabilities in the packages (server side) Step 1:
 Started by sanitizing the login input with sanitize-html, and then an additional regex to ensure only characters/numbers were used